 Osteoporosis is a disease that causes bones to become fragile and easily break, especially the bones in the hip, spine, and wrist.
 The most serious and debilitating osteoporotic fracture is a hip fracture.
 Men and women over the age of 60 are at higher risk of osteoporosis than younger people.
 Nevertheless, it is possible to have osteoporosis at a much earlier age.

-Osteoporosis has no obvious symptoms, but the good news is you can take steps to prevent it.
+Osteoporosis has no obvious symptoms, but the good news is that you can take steps to prevent it.
 Osteoporosis is a largely treatable disease.
 And with a combination of lifestyle changes and appropriate medical treatment, many fractures can be avoided.

 Facts about osteoporosis include: